 Dr. Schramm graduated with his MBA from the Stern School of Business at New York University in 2002 and was immediately appointed to the NYU faculty.
 During his five years there he rose from adjunct to assistant to associate professor teaching courses in strategy, organizational communication, management communication, and teamwork.
 Consistently ranked in the top tier on student evaluations Schramm taught the full spectrum of the Stern students from undergraduate to MBA to Executive MBA.

-Beyond the classroom Dr. Schramm is an active leader of LGBT efforts within schools of management.
-He serves on the board of the Out for Undergraduate Business Conference and advises the Out for Undergraduate Technology Conference.
-Through his years of involvement in Reaching Out MBA he has led the development of a rich library of MBA teaching cases on a wide variety of LGBT topics used by business faculty throughout the world.
-He and his husband Rev. Ken Daigle make their home in San Francisco and New York City.
+Beyond the classroom Dr. Schramm is an active leader of LGBTQ efforts within schools of management.
+He serves as an advisor to the Out for Undergrad organization as well as Reaching Out MBA.
+Through his years of involvement here he has led the development of a rich library of MBA teaching cases on a wide variety of LGBT topics used by business faculty throughout the world.
+He and his husband Rev. Ken Daigle have two children.